-Blepharoplasty, or eyelid surgery, may help to:
+Blepharoplasty, or eyelid surgery, may help:

 Before considering eyelid surgery, it’s important to determine whether the procedure is appropriate for your health, anatomy, and expectations.
 During consultation, your practitioner will assess your medical history, discuss potential outcomes, and explain any risks or limitations.